sakshammgarg/sakshammgarg/README.md

 🎓 **B.Tech CSE (Cyber Security)** student from Bangalore
 💡 Focused on **AI**, **automation**, and building **intelligent systems** that create real-world impact
-💹 Building AI-driven automation systems and applying them in finance and trading to create intelligent, data-backed solutions
+💹 Building AI-driven automation systems and applying them to create intelligent, data-backed solutions
-🚀 On a mission to achieve **financial freedom by 30** through smart, self-sustaining systems
+🚀 On a path to build **self-sustaining, high-impact systems** that combine technology and finance

 ---

 ## 🧠 About Me
 - 🧩 Logical thinker focused on **data-driven decision systems** and **scalable automation**
-- 📊 Developing **trading algorithms** that replicate real market behavior
+- 📊 Developing **algorithmic systems** that replicate **real-world decision dynamics**
 - 🤖 Combining **machine learning and APIs** for smart, real-time insights
 - ⚙️ Prioritizing **practicality**, **ROI**, and **efficiency**
 - 🔧 Obsessed with building systems that generate **consistent, automated results**